 Use a pizza cutter to cut into squares and store in a parchment lined/layered container.
 Keep in the refrigerator until ready to eat.

 This is a great raw recipe that is tasty, filling, and satisfying and most of all, healthy.
-This is a great go-to recipe for a quick lunch or to take on the go since no heating is necessary.
-Most pad thai recipes contain sugar and damaged oils.
-This is a great way to control ingredients and use your favorite vegetables, flavors, and level of spice.
+It is a great go-to recipe for a quick lunch or to take on the go since no heating is necessary.
+Most pad thai recipes contain sugar and damaged oils so this is a great way to control ingredients and use your favorite vegetables, flavors, and level of spice.
+This is also a great recipe for supporting your body’s ability to detoxify.
+Cabbage, cauliflower, cilantro, nuts/seeds, lemon juice, garlic and ginger are all extremely detoxifying foods, especially in their raw form.

 - 3 organic, non-gmo zucchini